 In the last twelve months, employees are most likely to have received on-the-job training (28%), online learning (26%) and learning from peers (20%).

-Andy Lancaster, Head of Learning & Development Content, said: “It’s interesting to see a cemployee-outlook-infographic-spring-2016onscious movement towards learning in the flow of work in this year’s survey and the benefits in terms of teamwork, knowledge-sharing and longer term employee satisfaction are significant.
+Andy Lancaster, #cipd Head of Learning & Development Content, said: “It’s interesting to see a conscious movement towards learning in the flow of work in this year’s survey and the benefits in terms of teamwork, knowledge-sharing and longer term employee satisfaction are significant.
 L&D professionals need to be at the forefront of integrated learning, to ensure that learning is an ongoing process and not ad-hoc.
 They also need to be versatile, understanding the evolving needs of employees while focusing on achieving long-term sustainable business growth.

 Many employees are not on the receiving end of these trends, however, with 36% of respondents saying they do not receive any of these types of training.
 Similarly, 30% disagree that their organisation provides them with opportunities to learn and grow and over a quarter (27%) say they are dissatisfied with the opportunity to develop their skills in their job.